atuecke/aggregator-pi/README.md

 # Aggregator Pi

 A docker image meant for a Raspberry Pi 4/5 that ingests raw sound data (.wav format) via HTTP from multiple sources and processes them.
-It can run local inference with [BirdNET](https://birdnet-team.github.io/BirdNET-Analyzer/) and uploads the results to InfluxDB 3 hosted in the cloud.
+It can run local inference with [BirdNET](https://birdnet-team.github.io/BirdNET-Analyzer/) and uploads the results to InfluxDB 3 hosted in the cloud, aswell as metrics to Prometheus.
 It can also upload the raw files to an s3 bucket.

+To get set up, follow the below steps.
 ## Testing the Container Locally

 Make sure you have docker installed